 User Access | Limited seats | Unlimited, unified dashboard |

-Incident Detection | Manual review | AI-powered, real-time alerts |
+Incident Detection | Manual review | AI-powered, rapid alerts |

-Safety Insights | Passive footage | Actionable analytics (e.g., falls, running, crowding, loitering) |
+Safety Insights | Passive footage | Targeted analytics (e.g., running, crowding, loitering) |

-Practical Tips for Retail Safety Leaders:
+Practical Tips for Retail Leaders:

 Start with a risk assessment—identify where overexertion is most likely (backrooms, loading docks, busy aisles).

-Align technology upgrades with OSHA requirements (29 CFR 1910.22, 1910.176, 1910.178) and your own safety goals.
+Align technology upgrades with OSHA requirements and your own safety goals.

 Use analytics to enhance—not replace—your safety protocols, training, and regular audits.